Scene Queen: Early life and career

 On July 15, 2022, Scene Queen released the lead single from her second EP, "Pink G-String".
 The EP's second single, "Barbie & Ken", is a collaboration with American punk band Set It Off.
 The song was released on August 25, 2022.
 Scene Queen's second EP, titled Bimbocore Vol. 2, was released on November 10, 2022, along with the single "Pink Hotel".

+In March 2023, Scene Queen released the lead single from her debut studio album, "18+".
+She spoke about the purpose of the song, which calls out sexual misconduct and predatory behavior in the alternative scene, stating, "Having people arguing over which band I might be upset with, arguing over security measures taken place in the scene, or even arguing whether the lyrics are good or just borderline unsettling is the exact point of the song: to get people talking about what we've refused to talk about in the scene the last ten years."
+In September 2023, Scene Queen released another single, "Pink Push-Up Bra" ahead of her tour dates in the United Kingdom.
+Her follow-up single, "MILF", blends country and metal in an effort to be "a conservative person's worst nightmare".
+The song, which was released in November 2023, was shortly followed by the announcement of Scene Queen's first full-length album, titled Hot Singles in Your Area; the album was released on June 28, 2024.

+Scene Queen released her next single "Finger" in March 2024, ahead of her tour with Pvris.
+The following month, she released a MySpace-era inspired song, "Stuck", featuring 6arelyhuman.
+In May 2024, she released another single from the album, "Whips & Chains".
+Scene Queen played Download Festival in June, and donated her fee to charities supporting Palestine.

+In July and August 2024, Scene Queen co-headlined the Idobi Radio Summer School Tour, alongside Stand Atlantic, The Home Team, and Magnolia Park, with support from Honey Revenge and Letdown.
+Scene Queen began a headline tour in September 2025, with events in the UK, France, Belgium, Netherlands, and Germany.

 Musical style

-Scene Queen defines her music as "bimbocore", a subgenre of metalcore, alternative rock and pop that "blends the reclaimed hyperfeminine aesthetics and vocal distortions of genres like pop with metalcore-inspired breakdowns".
+Scene Queen defines her music as "bimbocore", a "hyperfeminine offshoot of metalcore" that "blends the reclaimed hyperfeminine aesthetics and vocal distortions of genres like pop with metalcore-inspired breakdowns".
 Her music has been described by Kerrang! as "a jagged jigsaw of clashing sounds, combining ferocious walls of djent guitar, and thumping trap beats that come together to create a seething harshness that will draw in fans of everyone from Ghostemane to Ashnikko and Kesha."

-Her song "Pretty in Pink" blends screamo vocals with nursery rhyme melodies, while "Pink Panther" is an alt-pop track that samples "The Pink Panther Theme" with lyrics about girl-on-girl lust.
-Her fashion style is inspired by Y2K fashion style icons like Paris Hilton and Nicole Ritchie, with blonde hair and hot pink clothes.
+Her song "Pretty in Pink" blends screamo vocals with nursery rhyme melodies, while "Pink Panther" is an alt-pop track that samples "The Pink Panther Theme" with lyrics about lesbian sex.
+Her fashion style is inspired by Y2K fashion style icons like Paris Hilton and Nicole Richie, with blonde hair and hot pink clothes.